drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/02.off-site-redirect-gateways/docs.md

 Also, note that the payment provider you are integrating with might have different ways to complete a payment.
 Some payment providers, including QuickPay, will not pass any sensitive information in the request when returning.
 You may need to implement a callback method or submit a request for additional information from the provider.

 And that's it.
 You should now be able to implement checkouts for the off-site payment provider of your choice.

-### Handling Payment Gateway Exceptions
-In this example, we used the *PaymentGatewayException* to handle failures in the *onReturn()* method. ***PaymentGatewayException*** is the *Base* exception for all payment gateway errors.
-As stated in the [Drupal 8 Coding standards documentation on PHP Exceptions]:

->The use of subclassed Exceptions is preferred over reusing a single generic Exception class with different error messages as different classes may then be caught separately.

-The Drupal Commerce Payment module provides several subclassed Exceptions:

-- ***DeclineException*** is a base exception for declined transactions.
-A transaction can be declined due to an invalid payment method, fraud check, expired authorization, etc. See the [Braintree documentation on Declines] for a good, detailed explanation.<br />The Payment module provides two additional *Decline* exceptions that subclass *DeclineException*:
- - ***HardDeclineException*** should be thrown for declined transactions that can't be retried.
- - ***SoftDeclineException*** should be thrown for declined transactions that can be retried.

-- ***InvalidRequestException*** is an exception for requests that are invalid due to missing or invalid parameters, usually indicating a bug in the plugin logic.
- - ***AuthenticationException*** is a subclass of *InvalidRequestException*.
-It should be thrown when the request can't be properly authenticated (usually because of missing or invalid API keys).<br />&nbsp;<br />

-- ***InvalidResponseException*** should be thrown when the payment gateway receives an invalid response.
-The API endpoint might be down, throwing an error, or returning a response whose signature can't be verified.

 [How to Log Messages in Drupal 8]: https://drupalize.me/blog/201510/how-log-messages-drupal-8
 [Drupal 8 Coding standards documentation on PHP Exceptions]: https://www.drupal.org/docs/develop/coding-standards/php-exceptions